Cashy91/Path-of-Exile-a-review/README.md

 <h1>2.
 User Stories</h1>

-* As a visiting viewer want to see if Path of Exile is a game for me.
+* As a visiting viewer I want to see if Path of Exile is a game for me.

 * As a visiting viewer I would like to know if this game can be played together with my friends.